-- The PHA participates in a power purchase agreement (PPA), where a third party finances, owns, maintains, and operates an energy generating system and the PHA purchases the output (e.g., electricity, steam, or chilled water).
-In this scenario, the PHA receives a reduced utility rate for the output, typically through invoice credits or via a fixed utility rate. - If a PHA elects to pursue a PPA and the contract term exceeds five, then the contract must be subject to a procurement exception review (under 2 CFR part 200), with approval by the FO required.
+- The PHA participates in a power purchase agreement (PPA), including a PPA for on-site or off-site solar energy, where a third-party finances, owns, maintains, and operates an energy generating system and the PHA purchases the output (e.g., electricity, steam, or chilled water).
+In this scenario, the PHA receives a reduced utility rate for the output, typically through invoice credits or via a fixed utility rate. - If a PHA elects to pursue a PPA and the contract term exceeds five years, then the contract must be subject to a procurement exception review (under 2 CFR part 200) by the FO.
 FOs must consult with the OPHP EB in reviewing such requests.
-Generally, HUD will not approve contracts more than five years, but may consider contracts longer than five (5) years when: - o The contract is executed in conjunction with an EPC, or an EPC extension, for a term of up to twenty (20) years; and/or - There is no practical alternative to the procurement action and the action is found to have been conducted in a manner providing full and open competition as described in 2 CFR § 200.319 (a)). - If a PHA receives FO approval to enter into a PPA contract in excess of five years, the approval is only for entering into that contract and not an automatic approval of an RRI.
-The PHA must separately request Departmental approval of the RRI and should include documentation (e.g., FO approval letter) in their RRI eligibility submission. - If the PHA receives contract approval, and the associated RRI is also approved, the PHA may be eligible to receive an RRI approval for the life of the contract, which cannot exceed 20 consecutive years.
+HUD will consider contracts longer than five (5) years when: - o The contract is executed in conjunction with an EPC, or an EPC extension7, for a term of up to twenty (20) years; and/or - There is no practical alternative to the procurement action and the action is found to have been conducted in a manner providing full and open competition as described in 2 CFR § 200.319 (a)).
+The PHA should submit any proposed PPA contract to FO in a timely manner for review by FO to have a HUD approved contract at the time of the RRI request. - If a PHA receives FO approval to enter into a PPA contract in excess of five years, the approval is only for entering into that contract and not an automatic approval of an RRI.
+The PHA must separately request Departmental approval of the RRI by the deadline with appropriate information and should include documentation (e.g., FO approval letter) in their RRI eligibility submission. - If the PHA receives contract approval, and the associated RRI is also approved, the PHA will be eligible to receive an RRI approval for the life of the contract, which cannot exceed 20 consecutive years.